 And what if you are a consumer in Florida, what do this premium shifts mean for you?
 As mentioned earlier, business owners with rising expenses look for ways to cut costs.
 Failing that, they also consider raising their prices.
 Higher prices mean more out of pocket from you, the consumer.

-If you are an employee that has been injured at work and you have more questions about workers’ compensation, contact the attorneys at Scott J. Sternberg & Associates, P.A. for a free consultation about your case.
+If you are an employee that has been injured at work and you have more questions about workers’ compensation, contact the attorneys at Sternberg / Forsythe, P.A. for a free consultation about your case.